yairEO/tagify/README.md

 ## Building the project
 Simply run `gulp` in your terminal, from the project's path ([Gulp](https://gulpjs.com) should be installed first).

-Source files are this path `/src/`
+Source files are this path: `/src/`

-Output files, which are automatically generated using Gulp, are in `/dist/`;
+Output files, which are automatically generated using Gulp, are in: `/dist/`

 The rest of the files are most likely irrelevant.

 ## Basic usage